 Hi, I am Amy!

 The short version of my bio is pretty simple, “Mom.
 Daughter.
-Sister.
-Techie-Nerd.
+Wife.
+Nerd.
 LARP-er.
 Sewer.
 Crafter.
 Crocheter.
 Photographer.
 Gamer.
 Outdoor Enthusiast.”
 I have a deep love for chocolate, diet coke, and tacos.
 I also have a head of hair that Todd refers to as “The Beast”, and has also been known to be called Medusa.
-On good days, I can tame the curls.
-On great days I have time to straighten it.
-All kidding aside, I actually really love my hair because it’s so versatile.
-I am lucky.
+On good days, my curls don’t turn into a Gorgon.
+On great days, I master the curls and tame the beast.

 I grew up the daughter of a wildlife biologist in Eastern Oregon, and most of my time as a child was spent in the outdoors while my dad conducted his research.
 As a result, I developed a love of nature and a great appreciation of the stunning beauty surrounding us.
 My family on one of our many hiking trips: Dad – Burr, Me, Sister – Erika, Mom – Donna.

-Todd and I have four kids Emma married to Jordan, Harley, Terrance, and Reagan.
-They are amazing!
+Todd and I have four absolutely amazing kids Emma (with her husband, Tony), Harley, Terrance, and Reagan.
+They are all grown, following their dreams, and generally kicking butt at life.

 Art and creative ventures have always been a part of my life, and as I have grown older, I have found new artistic ways to express myself.
 My parents believe that immersion in art and culture are a necessary part of a child’s life, and therefore, I was exposed to many different forms of art throughout my life.
 Art was taught to me as a way to express feelings, to connect with others, and to stimulate change.
 My two favorite forms of art are photography and pottery.

-I have only self-drafted two patterns, and while neither was a complete failure, I don’t really count them as successes, either.
-When I began sewing, I used commercial tissue patterns, but over the past couple years, I have discovered the Indie PDF pattern community, and there’s no turning back!
-I do still use commercial patterns to make the LARP costumes Todd and I use (see below).
+When I began sewing, I used commercial tissue patterns, but I have discovered the Indie PDF pattern community, and there’s no turning back!
+I do still use some commercial patterns to make the LARP costumes Todd and I use.
+In addition, I have several historical sewing pattern companies I use for the historically “adequate” (accurate) garments I create.

 The Nerd In Me